mui/toolpad/docs/data/toolpad/core/components/crud/crud.md

 {{"demo": "CrudNoCache.js", "height": 600, "iframe": true}}

+## Custom form fields

+You can customize form fields by using the `renderFormField` property in the data source fields definition.

+This function receives `value`, `onChange` and `error` as arguments for the respective field, allowing you to create your own custom logic inside the form.

+{{"demo": "CrudCustomFormField.js", "height": 600, "iframe": true}}

 ## Advanced configuration

 For more flexibility of customization, and especially if you want full control over where to place the different CRUD pages, you can use the `List`, `Show`, `Create` and `Edit` subcomponents instead of the all-in-one `Crud` component.